hurchalla/factoring/README.md

 ![Alt text](images/cycle5.jpg?raw=true "Greek rho symbol")

-EPR is a high performance, easy to use factoring and primality checking C++ library (header-only) for up to 128 bit integer types.
-At the time of this writing, it should easily provide one of the fastest factoring functions available for 64 bit types, such as int64_t and uint64_t, when using arbitrary input values (for best performance just make sure you define the standard C++ macro NDEBUG).
+EPR is a high performance, easy to use factoring and primality checking C++ library (header-only) for any integer up to 128 bits in size.
+At the time of this writing, EPR easily provides one of the fastest factoring functions available to you for 64 bit integers (i.e. types int64_t and uint64_t).
+Note that for good performance you *must* ensure that the standard macro NDEBUG is defined when compiling - see How to use the library.

+The name EPR is an acronym for Ecm and Pollard-Rho, since those are the two main algorithms this library uses for factoring.
+It's also a play on [Einstein-Podolsky-Rosen](https://en.wikipedia.org/wiki/EPR_paradox) for fun ([for now](https://en.wikipedia.org/wiki/Shor%27s_algorithm)).

+Thanks to [Ben Buhrow](https://github.com/bbuhrow/yafu) for his great microecm code for ECM, which this library optimizes (exploiting [Clockwork](https://github.com/hurchalla/modular_arithmetic)) and extends to 128 bit.

 ## Design goals

 The goal for EPR was to create a correct and easy to use library with extremely fast factoring (and primality checking) for native C++ integer types (i.e. 16/32/64 bit signed and unsigned ints).
-Though it was optimized for native C++ integer types, for convenience it supports 128 bit types - including the compiler extensions __int128_t and __uint128_t.
-The EPR library uses variants of the Pollard-Rho and the deterministic Miller-Rabin algorithms, described [below](#algorithms), and has proofs for the new variants and extensive unit tests.
+Though it was optimized for native C++ integer types, it also efficiently supports 128 bit types - including the compiler extensions __int128_t and __uint128_t.
+The EPR library uses variants of ECM and Pollard-Rho and deterministic Miller-Rabin algorithms, described [below](#algorithms), and has proofs for the new variants (with the exception of ECM) and extensive unit tests.
 A portion of the optimizations (such as Montgomery arithmetic) that EPR uses are provided by the [Clockwork](https://github.com/hurchalla/modular_arithmetic) modular arithmetic library.

 ## Requirements

 The EPR library requires compiler support for C++17 (if you are not using CMake, you may need to specify the option *-std="c++17"* when compiling).
 Compilers that are confirmed to build the library without warnings or errors on x86 include clang6, clang10, gcc7, gcc10, intel compiler 19, and Microsoft Visual C++ 2017 and 2019.
 The library is intended for use on all architectures (e.g. x86/64, ARM, RISC-V, Power), but has been tested only on x86/x64.

-For good performance you *must* ensure that the standard macro NDEBUG (see &lt;cassert&gt;) is defined when compiling.
+For good performance you absolutely *must* ensure that the standard macro NDEBUG (see &lt;cassert&gt;) is defined when compiling.

 ## Status

 Released.
 All planned functionality and unit tests are finished and working correctly.

-## Author
+## Authors

 * **Jeffrey Hurchalla**
+* (microecm.h by **Ben Buhrow** and **Jeff Hurchalla**)

 ## License